somatechlat/somafractalmemory/README.md

 - **Audit Logging**: Structured JSONL logs for tracking store, recall, and delete operations.

 ## Installation

+**Note on Python Version:** This project is tested and maintained on Python 3.10 and 3.11.
+Some dependencies, particularly `faiss-cpu`, may not have pre-compiled wheels available for newer Python versions (like 3.12+).
+It is recommended to use a compatible Python version for a smooth installation.

 Install the package via pip: